-- Purchases under $10,000.00 City Departments are authorized to make purchases up to $10,000.00 without a purchase order.
+- Purchases under $10,000.00 City Departments are authorized to make purchases of goods up to $10,000.00 without a purchase order.
+Purchases of services typically require a city contract.
 No competitive bidding is required.
 The supplier should verify the person’s employment with the City by identification card or phone call to the employee’s department.
 Equipment and/or supplies must be picked up by the employee or delivered to a City facility or work site and employee’s name and department must appear on the invoice.
 Please note that employees using City-issued procurement cards or using Petty Cash may make some purchases in this method.

 - Purchases between $10,001 and $45,000 require three (3) written quotations.

 - Purchases of $45,000 may require sealed bids/proposals.
 Bid information is posted on the City’s official website.
 The bids are advertised in the Bellingham Herald newspaper and, possibly, other publications.
 A formal bid date and time is established.
 The Purchasing Department conducts a public opening of the bids/proposals.

 All purchases over $10,000 charged to the City require a purchase order or City contract.
 If an individual calls and attempts to place an order over $10,000, you are cautioned to request an authorized purchase order or City contract and obtain the name and department of the individual.
 Invoices over $10,000 must cite the purchase order or City contract.
 A purchase order is your assurance that you will be paid.